 Claude uses a proprietary tokenizer that implements a variant of Byte-Pair Encoding (BPE).
 It splits text into subword units based on frequency and is optimized for Claude's architecture and training process.
 The tokenizer is designed to efficiently handle multiple languages and specialized content like code, with approximately 100,000 tokens in its vocabulary.
 It's particularly efficient for English text, using roughly 0.75 tokens per word on average.

-All current Claude 3 models have a 200,000 token context window.
-This includes Claude 3.5 Sonnet, Claude 3 Opus, Claude 3 Sonnet, and Claude 3 Haiku.
-This large context window allows Claude to process very lengthy documents (approximately 150,000 words or 600 pages), detailed conversations, or complex code repositories in a single interaction.
-The 200K context is significantly larger than many competing models.
+All current Claude models (Opus 4.6, Sonnet 4.6, and Haiku 4.5) have a 200,000 token context window.
+This allows Claude to process very lengthy documents (approximately 150,000 words or 600 pages), detailed conversations, or complex code repositories in a single interaction.
+The 200K context is one of the largest among leading model families.

-Current Claude pricing (December 2024): Claude 3.5 Sonnet costs $3/$15 per million input/output tokens, Claude 3 Opus costs $15/$75, Claude 3 Sonnet costs $3/$15, and Claude 3 Haiku costs $0.25/$1.25.
-All models have 200K context windows.
-Pricing may vary when accessing through cloud providers like AWS Bedrock, Google Cloud, or Azure.
-Volume discounts and enterprise pricing are available for high-usage customers.
+Current Claude pricing (April 2026): Claude Opus 4.6 costs $15/$75 per million input/output tokens, Claude Sonnet 4.6 costs $3/$15, and Claude Haiku 4.5 costs $0.80/$4.00.
+Prompt caching offers significant discounts on cached input tokens.
+Pricing may vary when accessing through cloud providers like AWS Bedrock or Google Cloud Vertex AI.
+Volume discounts and enterprise pricing are available.

-Claude 3.5 Sonnet includes experimental computer use capabilities, allowing it to interact with computer interfaces by viewing screens, moving cursors, clicking buttons, and typing text.
+Claude models include computer use capabilities, allowing them to interact with computer interfaces by viewing screens, moving cursors, clicking buttons, and typing text.
 This enables automation of complex workflows, software testing, and interactive tasks.
-The feature is currently in beta and requires careful implementation with appropriate safeguards.
+The feature is used in tools like Claude Code for agentic development workflows.
 It's particularly useful for automating repetitive tasks and creating sophisticated AI assistants.

 Claude excels at code and technical content with several strengths: maintains proper syntax and indentation, generates functional and well-documented code, understands complex codebases and architecture, provides excellent debugging and refactoring assistance, explains technical concepts clearly, follows security best practices, and supports 80+ programming languages.
-Claude 3.5 Sonnet particularly excels at complex coding tasks and can handle entire software projects.
+Claude Opus 4.6 particularly excels at complex multi-file coding tasks and agentic software engineering.

 Artifacts are Claude's feature for creating and editing substantial content like documents, code, websites, and interactive applications.
 When you request content that would benefit from editing or iteration, Claude creates an Artifact that appears in a separate panel.
 You can then ask Claude to modify, enhance, or completely rewrite the content.
 Artifacts support various formats including HTML, React components, SVG graphics, and more, making them ideal for creative and technical projects.

-Claude's key strengths include: 1) Superior reasoning and analytical capabilities, 2) Excellent instruction following and nuanced understanding, 3) Strong safety and alignment without sacrificing helpfulness, 4) Outstanding performance on long-form content and complex documents, 5) Advanced coding and technical capabilities, 6) High-quality creative writing and content generation, 7) Robust multilingual support, 8) Consistent and reliable outputs, and 9) Transparent limitations and uncertainty expression.
+Claude's key strengths include: 1) Superior reasoning and analytical capabilities, especially with extended thinking, 2) Excellent instruction following and nuanced understanding, 3) Strong safety and alignment without sacrificing helpfulness, 4) Outstanding performance on long-form content and complex documents, 5) Advanced agentic coding capabilities via Claude Code, 6) High-quality creative writing and content generation, 7) Robust multilingual support, and 8) Consistent and reliable outputs.

 Claude demonstrates strong multilingual capabilities across 95+ languages.
 It excels in major European languages (Spanish, French, German, Italian), performs well with East Asian languages (Chinese, Japanese, Korean), and handles many other languages effectively.
-Claude 3.5 Sonnet has improved significantly in handling cultural nuances, idiomatic expressions, and context-specific translations.
+Claude Opus 4.6 has improved significantly in handling cultural nuances, idiomatic expressions, and context-specific translations.
 Token efficiency varies by language, with non-Latin scripts typically using 2-3x more tokens than English.

-Claude's token generation speeds vary by model: Claude 3 Haiku generates 40-60 tokens/second, Claude 3.5 Sonnet generates 25-40 tokens/second, Claude 3 Sonnet generates 20-35 tokens/second, and Claude 3 Opus generates 15-25 tokens/second.
-Speeds fluctuate based on system load, prompt complexity, response length, and whether computer use or other advanced features are being utilized.
-Input processing is typically much faster than output generation.
+Claude's token generation speeds vary by model: Claude Haiku 4.5 generates 80-120 tokens/second, Claude Sonnet 4.6 generates 50-80 tokens/second, and Claude Opus 4.6 generates 30-50 tokens/second.
+When extended thinking is enabled, effective output speed may appear slower due to the additional reasoning tokens.
+Speeds fluctuate based on system load, prompt complexity, and response length.

-Optimize Claude prompts by: 1) Being specific and clear with instructions, 2) Using examples and context when helpful, 3) Breaking complex tasks into steps, 4) Utilizing Claude's strong reasoning by asking for explanations, 5) Leveraging the large context window for comprehensive information, 6) Using structured formats (XML tags, headers, lists), 7) Asking Claude to think step-by-step for complex problems, 8) Providing clear success criteria, and 9) Iterating on prompts based on results.
+Optimize Claude prompts by: 1) Being specific and clear with instructions, 2) Using examples and context when helpful, 3) Breaking complex tasks into steps, 4) Utilizing extended thinking for complex reasoning problems, 5) Leveraging the large 200K context window for comprehensive information, 6) Using structured formats (XML tags, headers, lists), 7) Asking Claude to think step-by-step for complex problems, 8) Providing clear success criteria, and 9) Using prompt caching for repeated system prompts to reduce costs.

 No, Claude models are not available for local deployment or fine-tuning.
-They can only be accessed through Anthropic's API or cloud partners (AWS Bedrock, Google Cloud Vertex AI, Azure).
+They can only be accessed through Anthropic's API or cloud partners (AWS Bedrock, Google Cloud Vertex AI).
 This is due to the models' size, proprietary nature, and computational requirements.
-For local deployment needs, consider open-source alternatives like Llama or Mistral models, though they may not match Claude's specific capabilities.
+For local deployment needs, consider open-source alternatives like Llama or Qwen models, though they may not match Claude's specific capabilities.

 Claude API rate limits vary by model and usage tier.
 Free tier users have lower limits, while paid users get higher limits based on usage history and payment tier.
 Typical limits range from hundreds to thousands of requests per minute.
 Anthropic implements usage policies prohibiting harmful content generation, illegal activities, and misuse.
 Enterprise customers can request higher limits and custom usage agreements.